 Moody River by Pat Boone.
 The cheating girlfriend kills herself and leaves a suicide note by the side of the river.
 Lyrics

-Homecoming Queens Got A Gun - Julie Brown.
-Almost forgot about this one.
-The homecoming queen gone bad.
-She goes on shooting rampage and gets it in the end.
-And she did it for Johnny, but who's Johnny?
 I Don't Like Mondays by the Boomtown Rats.
 A reader suggested this one.
 Ok, if I have Julie Brown shooting up the high school, then I should have this one too.
 A teen losing it and shooting a lot of others down.
-The reader points out "I Don't Like Mondays" by the Boomtown Rats is about a teen-age girl named Brenda Spencer who in 1979 wounded eight children and one police officer. and killed two adults in a shooting spree at Cleveland Elementary School in the San Carlos section of San Diego, California.
+The reader points out "I Don't Like Mondays" by the Boomtown Rats is about a teen-age girl named Brenda Spencer who in 197. wounded eight children and one police officer. and killed two adults in a shooting spree at Cleveland Elementary School in the San Carlos section of San Diego, California.
 When asked why she did it, she said, "I don't like Mondays.
-This livens up the day."
+This livens up the day..
 Lyrics

 Run Joey Run - David Geddes.
 Dad is mad at the boyfriend and tries to shoot him, but the girl gets in the way and she gets shot instead.
 So, does Dad shoot Joey at the end or does he run and get away?
 Lyrics

 St. Lawrence River - by David Usher.
 So, a reader suggested the next few, but they are murder ballads.
-Do they count?
+Do they count.
 He kills her, carries her to the St Lawrence River and waits for both of them to freeze.
 Lyrics

 Where The Wild Roses Grow - by Nick Cave.
 He beans her with a rock in this one.
 Lyrics